 You can convert a PDF bank statement to CSV or Excel with PDFTables.
-A bank statement is a part of anyone’s life, whether you are converting a PDF bank statement for your own personal accounts or you are doing accounts for your business, it’s simple and easy to convert the statements into Excel (XLS), CSV or XML format.
-In this tutorial, we will be walking you through how to convert a PDF bank statement, so that you can analyse your statement in XLS, CSV or XML format.
-We will also cover merging all bank statement documents into one Excel document.
+A bank statement is a part of anyone’s life, whether you are converting a PDF bank statement for your own personal accounts or you are doing accounts for your business, it’s simple and easy to convert your PDF statements into Excel (XLSX), CSV, XML or HTML format.
+In this tutorial, we will be walking you through how to convert a PDF bank statementas well as merging all bank statement documents into one Excel document.

 Before we start

 As an example, we will be converting a sample PDF bank statement from JPMorgan Chase which will convert into 2 pages.
 If you would like to convert only certain pages from the PDF document, see our tutorial on how to extract pages from a PDF document.

 Go to PDFTables.com and click the ‘Convert a PDF’ button to begin converting.

 Locate your PDF bank statement and click open.

 When the download is complete, click the arrow to show the download in your file explorer.
 Move the download to your preferred location.
 If you will be merging multiple bank statements, these will all need to be in the same folder.

 Now that you have moved your document, click on it to open it and you will see your converted PDF in your chosen program!
-You have now successfully converted your bank statement from PDF to CSV, Excel or XML!
+You have now successfully converted your bank statement from PDF to CSV, Excel, XML or HTML!

 Using a macro